EPCCed/archer2-python-20201111/README.md

-## ARCHER python course
+## ARCHER2 python course

-Welcome to the ARCHER python course.
-ARCHER https://www.archer.ac.uk/ is the UK national supercomputing service.
+Welcome to the ARCHER2 python course.
+ARCHER2 https://www.archer2.ac.uk/ is

-#### Local details for Belfast December 2019

-Timetable & location are in ./2019-belfast.md
+the UK national supercomputing service.

 #### What you will need